Places of worship in Bengaluru: St. John's Church, Cleveland Town

 St. John's ChurchSt Johns Church · Door No 132, St. John's Church Road, Cleveland Town, Pulikeshi Nagar, Bengaluru, Karnataka 560005, India is located in St. John's Hill, Cleveland Town, Bangalore Cantonment, in between Promenade Road and St. John's Church Road.
 The church is the fourth oldest Protestant church in the city, dedicated in 1858, it is 170 years old.
 It was known as seguppukoil for its distinct red edifice and towering steeple, rising out of the leafy surroundings.
 The church is dedicated to St. John the Evangelist.

 St. Paul's Church, Old Poor House Road

 St. Paul's ChurchSt.
 Paul's Church · Jumma Masjid Road, 1, Bowring Hospital Rd, Shivaji Nagar, Bengaluru, Karnataka 560051, India is located in the corner of Old Poor House Road, and Bowring Hospital Road, next to the Bowring and Lady Curzon Hospital, Bangalore Cantonment.
 St. Paul's has the distinction of being the very first Tamil Anglican Church in the erstwhile Mysore State.
 It celebrated its 175th anniversary in May 2014.

 Pentecostal Churches

+Bethel Assemblies of God Church, Hebbal

+Bethel Assembly of God Church, founded in 1960, is one of the largest Pentecostal Megachurches in India, located in Bangalore, Karnataka.
+Affiliated with the General Council of the Assemblies of God of India.
+It reports over 60,000 weekly attendees and oversees more than 100 affiliated outstations.
+M. A. Varughese has served as Senior Pastor since 1983.